Compassionate Help With Birth Injury Claims In Missouri

 Giving birth is inherently a difficult process, and there are many things that can go wrong during it.
 Sometimes, babies are born with life-altering conditions that came about through no fault of healthcare providers.
 But when a doctor, nurse, or other caregiver caused a birth injury, parents should consult an attorney in order to help secure compensation.

 However, it can be extremely difficult for new parents to recognize when the negligence of hospital staff has led to a birth injury.
 For that reason, it can be helpful for new parents to learn about some of the most common birth injuries that are caused by negligence.

 If you suspect that your child incurred a birth injury as a result of medical malpractice, seek assistance from an experienced Kansas City medical malpractice lawyer.
-Norton & Norton, P.C., has been successfully representing birth injury victims and their families since 1952.
+Norton & Spencer, P.C., has been successfully representing birth injury victims and their families since 1952.
 Call our offices at 816-454-5800 for a free case evaluation.

 Common Birth Injuries

 There are many ways medical negligence can cause a birth injury.
 Perhaps caregivers failed to recognize or respond to fetal distress, improperly used labor-inducing drugs, neglected to perform a timely C-section, or used too much force to extract the baby.
 Whatever the cause of a birth injury, the consequences can be devastating.
 The most common birth injuries include:

 - Brain Damage: If the infant is deprived of oxygen for too long during the birthing process, widespread brain damage can result.
 It can range from hypoxic-ischemic encephalopathy (HIE) to cerebral palsy.
 Even minor brain damage can have a huge impact on a child’s life.
 Links are being discovered between having a difficult birth and disorders such as ADHD and autism.